Learning The Method

 The Svetlana Masgutova Educational Institute® is committed to excellence in training for all who decide to participate in our training program.

 The MNRI® Core in Training Program is the entry point for all MNRI® students wishing to become an MNRI® Core Specialist.
 The MNRI® Core in Training Program consists of four (4) levels of specialized training known as IPETS.
 These must be completed in correct order to become an MNRI® Core Specialist.
 This training program is designed with sufficient rigor to ensure students become solidly grounded in the MNRI Method® and integrative techniques.

 To enter the MNRI Core in Training Program the applicant must have the following:

 - BA or BS in any field or 2,000 hours of training in an accredited wellness discipline (included in background education form)

-- Completion of six (6) semester hours of training in anatomy and physiology before the MNRI Core Training Program is completed (included in background education form).
+- Completion of a college course including anatomy and physiology (seperate or together) before the MNRI Core Training Program is completed (included in background education form).
+This course is available to audit through the Masgutova Graduate School and other colleges and universities.

 - Have signed the online MNRI Trainee License Agreement on file (available in user account)

 - Have completed the MNRI Dynamic and Postural course at least once and completed another MNRI Course.